RiyaRawal211/Analyst-ECommerce-Consumer-Behaviour-Analysis/README.md

 ## Project Overview
 In the highly competitive world of e-commerce, businesses must do more than attract website visitors — they must understand their customers’ behaviors, preferences, and decision-making patterns to remain profitable and sustainable.

-This project focuses on analyzing consumer behavior of an e-commerce dataset that includes customer demographics, purchase patterns, loyalty indicators, return rate , and engagement with ads.
+ This project focuses on purchasing patterns, demographics, product preferences, customer satisfaction, and more, making it ideal for market segmentation, predictive modeling, and understanding customer decision-making processes.

 # Objective:
 The objective is to extract actionable insights that can help optimize marketing strategies, improve customer satisfaction, and enhance revenue generation.